 The Blue-Cloud demonstrator on fisheries is a good opportunity to get to know our five demonstrators better.
 It already uses Virtual Research Environments (VREs), and many services can already be used and tested.
-The demonstrator "Fish, a matter of scales" uses the Blue-Cloud infrastructure to deliver services for and with the Fisheries and Aquaculture Department of the Food and Agriculture Organization (FAO) of the United Nations, the French National Research Institute and the Institute of Computer Science at FORTH.
+The demonstrator "Fish, a matter of scales" uses the Blue-Cloud infrastructure to deliver services for and with the Fisheries Division of the Food and Agriculture Organization (FAO) of the United Nations, the French National Research Institute and the Institute of Computer Science at FORTH.

 These are the main goals on the horizon for this Blue-Cloud demonstrator:

 The Global Tuna Atlas is based on an OGC-compliant Spatial Data Infrastructure (SDI) based on Postgres and Geonetwork that is integrated in the Blue-Cloud infrastructure.
 It has extensive support for data processing with R and WPS, and data visualization through an independent OpenFairViewer map-viewer and RShiny Applications.

 The Global Record of Stocks and Fisheries (GRSF) instead is a complete framework that ingests records from the three main global databases of Stocks and Fisheries records (FIRMS - Fisheries and Resources Monitoring System, RAM Legacy Stock Assessment Database and FishSource of the Sustainable Fisheries Partnership) and provides tools to merge and reconcile records.
 It includes a semantic Knowledge Base (KB) on Stocks and Fisheries information.
 Its content is also discoverable in the GRSF data catalogue.
 The GRSF map Viewer re-uses Open Source Software components such as the metadata-driven OpenFairViewer.